Healthcare Compliance Regulations that Clinical Labs Must Navigate

-In 2018, Congress enacted the Eliminating Kickbacks in Recovery Act (EKRA) as part of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (The Support Act), which is a legislation aimed at addressing the opioid crisis.
+In 2018, Congress enacted the Eliminating Kickbacks in Recovery Act (EKRA) as part of the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (The Support Act), which is legislation aimed at addressing the opioid crisis.

-EKRA was intended to address the opioid crisis by penalizing “patient brokers” (i.e., a rehab facility who pays a third party to procure patients for them; an illegal practice) who pursue profits from illegal referrals of patients who seek the services provided by recovery homes, clinical treatment facilities, or labs (all facilities “for the biological, microbiological, serological, chemical, immuno-hematological, hematological, biophysical, cytological, pathological, or other examination of human specimens for the purposes of providing information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of, human beings).
+EKRA was intended to address the opioid crisis by penalizing “patient brokers” (i.e., a rehab facility that pays a third party to procure patients for them; an illegal practice) who pursue profits from illegal referrals of patients who seek the services provided by recovery homes, clinical treatment facilities, or labs (all facilities “for the biological, microbiological, serological, chemical, immuno-hematological, hematological, biophysical, cytological, pathological, or other examination of human specimens for the purposes of providing information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of, human beings).

 Because of the broad definition of labs, and the various specialties covered by the definition, nearly all clinical laboratory test referrals potentially implicate EKRA.
-All labs, regardless of specialty, should be aware of EKRA and the potential penalties of noncompliance.
+All labs, regardless of specialty, should be aware of EKRA and the potential penalties for noncompliance.